 My father has a theory that he’s picked up in his reading that I believe in very much: We avoid people who share similar unpleasant traits with ourselves, because it’s like looking in a mirror.
 I avoid single women because they remind me of me, and I don’t necessarily like myself all of the time when I’m single.
 Sitting next to a solo friend at a bar is like being in the scariest echo chamber of all time.
 We talk about how hopeless our situations are and we start to spiral.
 "I’m going to die alone!" we’ll cry.
 "If I don’t have a date to this wedding, I’m not going."
 Misery does love company, you know.

 Surrounding myself with couples allows me to ignore these negative thoughts.
 It sometimes goes in the opposite direction, when the duos are overly positive about my dating life, which is frustrating.
-But it beats the hell out of realizing that the guy you’ve been flirting with on Bumble has been feeding the same lines to your bestie on The League.
+But it beats the hell out of realising that the guy you’ve been flirting with on Bumble has been feeding the same lines to your bestie on The League.
 (This is a real-life thing that happened to me.)

 The worst truth, though — the truth I hate to admit to myself — is that I see other women as competition.
 I see them as a yardstick to measure myself against.
 The bartender offered to buy me my next round, not her.
 So I win.
 The investment banker types at the other end of the party are staring at her, not me.
 So what is wrong with me?
 It’s a screwed up way of thinking, but it’s a line of thinking I feel as if I've basically been trained to follow, based on society's expectations of women.

 Now this might just be my experience.
 But seeing as so many commenters expressed the same feelings of alienation and fear, I’m willing to bet there are some of you reading this who know, deep down, that this is why you’re feeling alone in your singledom.
-And what I’ve realized is that these feelings have very little to do with other people, and everything to do with me and my own insecurities.
+And what I’ve realised is that these feelings have very little to do with other people, and everything to do with me and my own insecurities.